coinam-hd/coinam-client-api-docs/endpoints/SESSION.md

 type | string | Possibly one of "web", "desktop" or "mobile" xsrf | hash32 | 16 byte XSRF/CSRF token
-authUser | NULL/object | If a registered user is authenticated a user object is returned otherwise NULL reCaptcha | object | ReCaptcha object (see below) issuedOn | integer | Timestamp when this session was initiated lastUsedOn | integer | Timestamp when this session was last used
+authUser | NULL/object | If a registered user is authenticated a user object is returned otherwise NULL authSessionOtp | bool | If user is authenticated and has passed first TOTP verification, it will be TRUE otherwise FALSE reCaptcha | object | ReCaptcha object (see below) issuedOn | integer | Timestamp when this session was initiated lastUsedOn | integer | Timestamp when this session was last used